 We are aware that nowadays technology is gaining more and more importance.
 That is why we invest significant funds in the purchase of modern software tools and equipment.
-This proved to be an important precondition for business continuity especially in times of Covid-19 pandemic.

 We consider it our mission to improve the quality of audits and increase confidence in audit reports.
 We believe that this Transparency report will also contribute to the users of financial and audit reports to recognise the efforts we make, but also the results we have achieved, in order to constantly raise the quality of our services and strengthen the reputation of our company.